‘Have you tried turning it off and on again?’

 Sound familiar?
 For anyone who’s ever faced a tech issue, this exchange is almost a rite of passage.
 But what if you didn’t have to wait 30 minutes — or even 30 seconds?

 Enter the IT chatbot, your new go-to for instant, judgment-free tech help.
-This AI agent is available to walk you through a reboot, reset your password, or submit a service ticket.
+This AI chatbot is available to walk you through a reboot, reset your password, or submit a service ticket.

 Let’s explore how IT chatbots can save you from hold music and long wait times.